 - Nails and lips that turn blue due to the lack of oxygen in the blood

 Meanwhile, Viral pneumonia develops over a period of two days to a week before it gradually worsens.
 Its signs and symptoms include:

 Is Pneumonia Contagious?

-Some forms of pneumonia are spread from person to person through coughing or sneezing.
-Respiratory droplets from coughs or sneezes can carry the disease.
-When you inhale or come in contact with these droplets, then touch your face, you may also get infected with pneumonia.
+Some forms of pneumonia are spread from person to person through respiratory droplets.
+When you inhale or come in contact with these droplets and then touch your face, you may get infected.

-To diagnose the disease, your doctor might ask you for your medical history, as well as perform several tests on you: chest x-rays, blood tests, and sputum tests.
-Other tests might also involve a CT scan or a bronchoscopy, depending on your risk factor and your age.
+To diagnose the disease, your doctor might ask for your medical history, as well as perform several tests.
+These include chest x-rays, blood tests, and sputum tests.
+Other tests might involve a CT scan or a bronchoscopy, depending on your risk factors and your age.
+If you have been diagnosed with pneumonia, your doctor might prescribe antibiotic drugs.

-Once you have been diagnosed with pneumonia, your doctor might prescribe you with antibiotic drugs.
-It is highly important not to self-medicate; follow your doctor’s orders and take the medications prescribed to you.
+It is important to remember that self-medication is dangerous; follow your doctor’s orders and take the medications prescribed to you.